 Relationship between diabetes and CKD or ESRD (N18.1 - N18.6) is assumed when both conditions are found anywhere in the note as long as there is no conflicting documentation

-- The ICD-10 “with” guideline only applies to CKD, unspecified (N18.9) when CKD unspecified has been assessed during the encounter
+- Unspecified (N18.9): When CKD unspecified has been assessed during the encounter.

 Hypertensive Chronic Kidney Disease